Relational Mission

 Throughout the year, Holy Trinity partners with King’s Mobile Estates—a residential community in Opelika—to offer support and resources to the residents through a number of different initiatives and efforts.

-• Backpack & School Supply Drive—At the beginning of each school year, Holy Trinity parishioners donate backpacks for the children at King’s Estates.
-Our volunteers work together to stuff the backpacks with grade-appropriate supplies and deliver them to the residents so each child starts the year with all the tools they will need.
+• Backpack & School Supply Drive—At the start of each school year, Holy Trinity parishioners donate backpacks for the children at King’s Estates.
+Our volunteers stuff the backpacks with grade-appropriate supplies and deliver them to the residents, so each child starts the year with all the tools they will need.

 Mercy Medical Ministry